Category: Note-taking apps

 Simplenote

-UpNote fails first because rich formatting and visual customization introduce extra interaction steps.
+UpNote fails first because it breaks when rich formatting and visual customization introduce extra interaction steps.

 Verdict